percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --debug-sleep-before-unlock=#

-   This is a debug-only option used by the |xtrabackup| test suite.
+   This is a debug-only option used by the *Percona XtraBackup* test suite.

 .. option:: --debug-sync=name

    The debug sync point.
-This option is only used by the |xtrabackup| test suite.
+This option is only used by the *Percona XtraBackup* test suite.

 .. option:: --decompress